mikeOxfat-png/.dotfiles/.config/.dotfiles/README.md

 dots config --local status.showUntrackedFiles no dots remote add origin git@github.com:JustAnAverageGuy/.dotfiles.git
 ```
 You'll need to change the remote URL to your git repo.
-You should also add the `dotfiles` alias command to your `.bashrc` or  `.zshrc`.
-Now, you can use the `dotfiles` command to do git operation from anywhere in your $HOME directory:
+You should also add the `dots` alias command to your `.bashrc` or  `.zshrc`.
+Now, you can use the `dots` command to do git operation from anywhere in your $HOME directory:

 ### Operations
 ```
 cd $HOME
-dotfiles add .tmux.conf
+dots add .tmux.conf
-dotfiles commit -m "Add .tmux.conf" dotfiles push
+dots commit -m "Add .tmux.conf" dots push
 ```
 ## New machine setup
 To set up a new machine, clone the repo to a temporary directory.
 This is because you might have some default config files in your $HOME which will cause a normal clone to fail.